om-ai-lab/OmAgent/examples/react_example/README.md

 ![ReAct Workflow](../../docs/images/react.png)

 1. User provides input (question)
-2. Agent thinks about the question
-3. Agent decides to take an action (e.g., search)
+2. Agent thinks about the question and decides to take an action (e.g., search)
-4. Agent observes the result
+3. Agent observes the result
-5. Process repeats until the answer is found
+4. Process repeats until the answer is found

 ## Prerequisites